Skip to Content

 Examples of moderate overcrowding are:

-Aboriginal tenants may seek a transfer when wanting to take up their entitlement to an extra bedroom to meet family responsibilities.
+Aboriginal tenants may request a transfer to access their entitlement to an extra bedroom to meet family responsibilities.

 Evidence requirements for moderate overcrowding